-One test for epilepsy is a spinal tap (also called a lumbar puncture), a procedure in which fluid surrounding the spinal cord (called the cerebrospinal fluid or CSF) is withdrawn through a needle and examined in a lab.
+One test for epilepsy is a spinal tap (also called a lumbar puncture).
+This is a procedure in which fluid surrounding the spinal cord (called the cerebrospinal fluid or CSF) is withdrawn through a needle and examined in a lab.

 Why Is a Spinal Tap Performed?

-A spinal tap may be performed to rule out infections, such as meningitis and encephalitis, as the cause of epileptic seizures.
+A spinal tap may be performed to rule out infections such as meningitis or encephalitis as the cause of epileptic seizures.

-Besides epilepsy, testing the CSF can help in the diagnosis of disorders of the central nervous system that may involve the brain, spinal cord, or their coverings (the meninges) -- meningitis, multiple sclerosis, Guillain-Barre syndrome, or headaches of unknown origin are a few examples.
+Besides being used for epilepsy, testing the CSF can help in the diagnosis of disorders of the central nervous system that may involve the brain, spinal cord, or their coverings (the meninges).
+Meningitis, multiple sclerosis, Guillain-Barre syndrome, or headaches of unknown origin are a few examples.

-The CSF contains glucose (sugar), proteins, and other substances found in the blood.
+The CSF contains glucose (a sugar), proteins, and other substances found in the blood.
 An examination of the fluid will show the number and types of white blood cells, the level of glucose, the types and levels of proteins, and the presence of bacteria, fungi, or abnormal cells.

 A spinal tap may also be performed to: